Kay13051976/tic-tac-toe/README.md

     - You will see the welcome first page display on the screen if everything been complete.

     ![Welcome tictactoe first page](documentation/welcome_tictactoe_fiest_page.png)

+  # Credits
+    - Color formatting: Colorama.
+    - Terminal menu: Sample Term Menu.

+  # Acknowledgements

+    - I am enormously thankful to my mentor Julia Konovalova for her guidance and valuable feedback.
+    - Code Institute tutor and Slack community members for their support and help.
+    - Boat with an python comprehension explanation through the zoom meeting application.